 How to Reduce Excel File Size with Pivot Table: Step-by-Step Procedures

 We will describe to you 3 easy steps to reduce file size with the pivot table in Excel.

 In the first step, we will prepare the source dataset.

-- Then, we have kept the row headings fixed up to row 4.
+- We have kept the row headings fixed up to row 4.

-- Next, we can see that there are 50,000 rows in this dataset.
+- We can see that there are 50,000 rows in this dataset.

 - After that, we Save and Close the file.